cyborgoat/data-inference-machine-learning/assignment_4/junxiaog-Junxiao Guo-DIAMLassignment4.md

 Actual Unemployment Rate by year 2020: 3.9739999999999998%

-Method to evaluate accuracy of the estimate: Mean absolute percentage error by comparing with the predicted value and actual value.
+**Method to evaluate accuracy of the estimate**: Mean absolute percentage error by comparing with the predicted value and actual value.

 Mean absolute percentage error  = 127.84262318485848%